photon-js/photon/packages/runtime/README.md

 ## Overview

 The runtime package is designed to make getting started with Photon as simple as possible by:
-- **Automatic fallback**: Provides a default Hono server when no server entry is specified
+- **Automatic fallback**: Provides a default minimal server when no server entry is specified
 - **Zero configuration**: Works out of the box without any setup
 - **Development friendly**: Perfect for prototyping and quick experiments
 - **Production ready**: Can be used in production with proper configuration